-No, we’re not talking about a military-style schedule.
+No, we are not talking about a military-style schedule.
 That will only cause you to feel overworked, overwhelmed, and frustrated.
-Because let’s face it, whenever kids are involved, everything seems to be running late or contrary to what you originally intended.
+Because let’s face it, whenever kids are involved everything seems to be running late or contrary to what you originally intended.

-No. The type of schedule we’re referring to is a more loose program of events, to-dos, and meal plans, which will remove any need for you to stress over what to do next.
-And hopefully, it will also encourage family members to join in on the organization (where needed), giving you that much-needed helping hand.
+The type of schedule we’re referring to is a loose program of events, to-dos, and meal plans, which will remove any need for you to stress over what to do next.
+Hopefully, it will also encourage family members to join in on the organization (where needed), giving you that much-needed helping hand.

-If you have relatives coming over (or you have teen children), you can share the schedule with them via email or a messaging app.
+If you have relatives coming over (or you have teenage children), you can share the schedule with them via email or a messaging app.
 Doing this will set everyone’s expectations and allow you to ask for any required help in advance.
-Plus, if anyone has any objections, they’ll have time to make them known before things have already been set in motion, eliminating unnecessary stress.
+Plus, if anyone has any objections they will have time to make them known before things have already been set in motion, eliminating unnecessary stress.

 Shorten That Shopping List